 You should keep using all the tools available to protect yourself and others until you are fully vaccinated.
 After you are fully vaccinated, you may be able to start doing some things you had stopped doing because of the pandemic.
 Learn more about what you can do when you have been fully vaccinated.

 Although COVID-19 vaccines are effective at keeping you from getting sick, scientists are still learning how well vaccines prevent you from spreading the virus that causes COVID-19 to others, even if you do not have symptoms.
 Early data show the vaccines do help keep people with no symptoms from spreading COVID-19, but we are learning more as more people get vaccinated.

+We’re also still learning how long COVID-19 vaccines protect people.
 For these reasons, people who have been fully vaccinated against COVID-19 should keep taking precautions in public places, until we know more, like wearing a mask, staying 6 feet apart from others, avoiding crowds and poorly ventilated spaces, and washing their hands often.

 If you are interested in receiving the vaccine or have questions, please contact Human Resources at firstname.lastname@example.org